Walther von Brauchitsch: World War II

+Brauchitsch reviews plans for invading Poland alongside General Franz Halder (left) in 1939.

 During the invasion of Poland, Brauchitsch oversaw most plans.
 The Polish campaign was often cited as the first example of "blitzkrieg", but blitzkrieg was not a theory or an official doctrine.
 The campaign did not resemble the popular perception of what became known as blitzkrieg.
 The Panzer divisions were spread thinly among the infantry and were not granted operational independence or grouped en masse, as they would be in the 1940 invasion of Western Europe.
 The operative method of the Wehrmacht in Poland followed the more traditional Vernichtungsgedanke.
 What is commonly referred to as blitzkrieg did not develop until after the campaign in the west in June 1940.
 It was not the cause but rather the consequence of victory.
 Brauchitsch himself had to be convinced that armour could act independently at the operational level, before the campaign.

 Brauchitsch supported harsh measures against the Polish population, which he claimed were needed for securing German Lebensraum ("living space").
 He had a central role in the death sentences for Polish prisoners taken in the defence of the Polish Post Office in Danzig, rejecting the clemency appeal.